mportuga/eslint-detailed-reporter/README.md

 - Total count of problems on linted files(counting both errors and warnings)
 - Tables with top 5 warnings and errors in the linted files.
+- List of top 5 files with the most problems.
 - View of source code with issues for files with issues.
 - Links to the rule descriptions for all default eslint rules.